 The new FaceTime portrait video feature in iOS 15 isn't actually exclusive to FaceTime—it can also be used to create a blur in video calls conducted via other apps, like Zoom and Snapchat.

-Apple's latest iOS 15 comes with the ability to add a Portrait Mode in video calls made via FaceTime and other video calling apps.
-This feature allows the user to add a bokeh effect to the video call, which can help hide the background.
-It's one of the really useful and exciting features offered in iOS 15.
+You can enable portrait effects in video calls made via FaceTime and other video calling apps like WhatsApp.
+This adds a bokeh effect to the video call, which can help blur and hide the background.
+It's one of the exciting features offered in iOS 15.

 Aside from an always-on display with limited customizability, the iPhone 13 should debut new photography features like Portrait mode improvements and an all-new astrophotography mode.